 - develop a unique customer centricity mindset at all levels of our group

 KBC and older staff opt for unique end-of-career approach with Minerva Plan

 Through continual assessment and by modifying and making our remuneration policy more transparent, we aim to increase our staff’s development potential and to pay them a fair salary.
 We also take due account of general societal developments, such as traffic congestion and childcare, and their impact on our staff.
-We have a number of flexible working arrangements in Belgium and Central and Eastern Europe and experiment with ideas for teleworking, working in local offices, sharing workstations, and so on.
+We have a number of flexible working arrangements in Belgium and Central and Eastern Europe and have a history of teleworking.

 In our staff regulations, selection and promotion policy, and our performance appraisal systems, we do not discriminate in any way based on gender, religion, ethnic background, sexual orientation or similar grounds.
 We also reject any form of discrimination in recruitment and promotion.

 We recently renewed the KBC Group Code of Conduct for Employees in order to remain the reference and continue to play our positive role in society.
 It sets out the guidelines on how we do things at KBC and guides our staff through the key behaviours we expect from all group employees.
 They include fostering a safe working environment in which everyone feels they can be themselves and discrimination, harassment – sexual or otherwise – and all other direct and indirect forms of intimidation are not tolerated.